kingsdigitallab/refida/README.md

 with the support of the dashboard.
 Final analysis is not available to KDL yet but feedback has been very positive with intention to build on and possibly expand functionalities in the future.

+- Convert the dashboard to multi-page
+- Add more automated testing
+- Experiment with different models and/or settings

 ## Set up